 As a Colorado Notary Training provider, one the the most frequent questions that we receive is how to become a notary public.

 The process is actually quite simple and can be completed in half a day.
-First, the state has requirements to become a notary public.
+Can anyone be a notary public?
+No, the state has requirements to become a notary public.
 If you do not meet these requirements, your application will be rejected.

 You can become a Colorado notary public if you: